kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 As an example, we can consider a program that manages to-do lists for several users.
 If implemented in a memory unsafe language, it is possible for the programs data structure to both access negative elements and positive elements that don't exist thus the data structure can access data which is outside of its bounds.
 This can lead to users having the ability to read each others lists which would then be a security vulnerability in the program, this is known as an 'out-of-bounds read'.
 If users were able to change elements in other users lists, this is known as an 'out-of-bounds write'.
 If a to-do list is deleted and later requested then a memory unsafe language has the ability to fetch the memory that it was previously finished with.
 Within the program, this space might now contain another users list, this is known as a 'user-after-free' vulnerability.

-### Garbage Collection (308w)
+### Garbage Collection (347w)
 Garbage collection refers to automatic memory management which is carried out by what is known as a garbage collector.
 It can also be described as a "memory recovery feature" which is "built into programming languages" (Sheldon, 2022).
 A programming language which uses a garbage collector may utilise many collectors with the aim of freeing memory allocated to objects that are no longer in use or required by the program thus the free memory can be re-used for future object allocations.
 Garbage collection is utilised in several programming languages including: Java, C# and D.

 D is a systems programming language that utilises garbage collection.
 The developer allocates memory as needed and from time to time the garbage collector will free unused memory, making such memory freely available once again.
 D garbage collection is carried out as follows;

 1. All other threads are stopped and the current thread is hijacked for garbage collection.
-2. Root memory ranges are scanned for pointers to allocated memory, this memory itself is recursively scanned for more pointers.
+2. Root memory ranges are scanned for pointers to allocated memory, thisReference counting is a mechanism applied in garbage collection.
+This mechanism works by counting the number of references to a block of memory or object from other blocks.
+A reference count holds the number of references.
+The count is increased when memory or a reference to the object is created and decreased when a pointer to the memory is de-allocated or destroyed.
+Upon the count reaching 0, it is clear that there are no pointer references thus the memory is considered unreachable and should be reclaimed as garbage.

+Refence counting has several advantages including being easy to implement, reclaiming objects as soon as they become garbage, quick return of system resources (especially if objects support destructors) and ensuring that garbage collection is distributed throughout all the execution period (these means no system freezes, especially in interactive systems).
+Although there are several disadvantages, namely the addition of signifcant bloat within code as each assignment will see a call which updates the reference count.
+In multithreaded systems, the reference count becomes a potential problem as locks must be used to update the reference count.
+It should also be noted that re-used of optimised atomic operations can still be costly when used repeatedly and the header space used within reference counting has a high cost, when causes significant overhead especially when used with small objects. memory itself is recursively scanned for more pointerAttempts at building a virtualbox machine, recompiling the Linux distro - this saw the most progress and best results+s.
 3. All memory that holds no active pointers is freed with unreachable memory requiring destructors queued.
 4. All other threads are resumed and destructors run for all queued memory, any remaining unreachable memory is freed.
 5. Current thread is returned to previous work.

 Garbage collection has several benefits such as ensuring a program doesn't exceed allocated memory, ensuring continued functionality and taking responsbility from developers who would otherwise need to manually manage such memory thus reducing the likelihood of memory-related bugs.
 Specifically in the case of D, it was found that garbage collected programs are often faster, can't suffer from memory leaks (thus have more long term stability) and are faster to develop and debug (explicit de-allocation code is not developed, debugged, tested or maintained) (D Language Foundation, 2022).
 However, garbage collection is not perfect and has clear disadvantages.
+It was previously found that garbage collection requires 5 times more memory to compensate for overhead when selecting memory to free while retaining performance similar to that of a program without garbage collection (Hertz & Berger, 2005).

+### Reference Counting (222w)
+Reference counting is a mechanism applied in garbage collection.
+This mechanism works by counting the number of references to a block of memory or object from other blocks.
+A reference count holds the number of references.
+The count is increased when memory or a reference to the object is created and decreased when a pointer to the memory is de-allocated or destroyed.
+Upon the count reaching 0, it is clear that there are no pointer references thus the memory is considered unreachable and should be reclaimed as garbage.

+Refence counting has several advantages including being easy to implement, reclaiming objects as soon as they become garbage, quick return of system resources (especially if objects support destructors) and ensuring that garbage collection is distributed throughout all the execution period (these means no system freezes, especially in interactive systems).
+Although there are several disadvantages, namely the addition of signifcant bloat within code as each assignment will see a call which updates the reference count.
+In multithreaded systems, the reference count becomes a potential problem as locks must be used to update the reference count.
+It should also be noted that re-used of optimised atomic operations can still be costly when used repeatedly and the header space used within reference counting has a high cost, when causes significant overhead especially when used with small objects.

 ## The Exo-kernel (401w)
 The exo-kernel is a concept originally developed at MIT that attempts to return management of hardware resources to the application itself.
 This kernel is designed in a way that separates resource protection from resource management in order to allow applications to customise how they interact with underlying resources thus the application is completely in charge of its own paging, scheduling, context switching and handling of page faults.